prolane/samltoawsstskeys/README.md

 * [Todo](#todo)

 ## <a name="why"></a>Why this Chrome Extension?
 If you don't have any user administration setup within AWS Identity & Access Management (IAM) but instead rely on your corporate user directory, i.e. Microsoft Active Directory.
 Your company uses a SAML 2.0 Identity Provider (IDP) to log in to the AWS Web Management Console (Single Sign On).
-Then this Chrome Estension if for you!
+Then this Chrome Extension is for you!

-You run into trouble as soon as you would like to execute some fancy scripts from your computer which calls the AWS API's.
-When sending a request to the AWS API's you need credentials, meaning an AccessKey and SecretKey.
-You can easily generate these keys for each user in AWS IAM.
-However, since you don't have any users in AWS IAM and don't want to create users just for the sake of having an AccessKey and SecretKey you are screwed.
+You run into trouble as soon as you want to execute some fancy scripts from your computer, which call the AWS API.
+When sending a request to the AWS API, you need credentials, meaning AccessKey and SecretKey.
+You can quickly generate these keys for each user in AWS IAM.
+However, since you don't have any users in AWS IAM and don't want to create users just for the sake of having an AccessKey and SecretKey, you are screwed.
 But there is a way to get temporary credentials specifically for your corporate identity.

 The Security Token Service (STS) from AWS provides an API action assumeRoleWithSAML.
-Using the SAML Assertion given by your IDP the Chrome Extension will call this API action to fetch temporary credentials.
+Using the SAML Assertion given by your IDP, the Chrome Extension will call this API action to fetch temporary credentials.
 (AccessKeyId, SecretAccessKey and SessionToken).
-This way there is no need to create some sort of anonymous user in AWS IAM used for executing scripts.
-This would be a real security nightmare, since it won't be possible to audit who did what.
-This Chrome Extension however will make it super easy for you to just use your corporate identity for executing scripts calling AWS API's.
+This way, there is no need to create some anonymous user in AWS IAM used for executing scripts.
+This would be an absolute security nightmare since it is impossible to audit who did what.
+This Chrome Extension, however, will make it super easy for you to use your corporate identity for executing scripts calling AWS API.

 ## <a name="gettingstarted"></a>Getting Started from local
 1. Clone this repository